oracle/fmw-kubernetes/docs-source/content/idm-products/oudsm/prepare-your-environment/_index.md

 #### Prebuilt OUDSM container image

-The prebuilt OUDSM April 2024 container image can be downloaded from [Oracle Container Registry](https://container-registry.oracle.com).
-This image is prebuilt by Oracle and includes Oracle Unified Directory Services Manager 12.2.1.4.0, the April Patch Set Update (PSU) and other fixes released with the Critical Patch Update (CPU) program.
+The prebuilt OUDSM July 2024 container image can be downloaded from [Oracle Container Registry](https://container-registry.oracle.com).
+This image is prebuilt by Oracle and includes Oracle Unified Directory Services Manager 12.2.1.4.0, the July Patch Set Update (PSU) and other fixes released with the Critical Patch Update (CPU) program.

 **Note**: Before using this image you must login to [Oracle Container Registry](https://container-registry.oracle.com), navigate to `Middleware` > `oudsm_cpu` and accept the license agreement.